- When determining the best gaming keyboard, consider functionality, design, price, and features.

 Best Overall: Corsair K100 RGB Optical

-Of all the gaming keyboards available today, the best overall is without a doubt the Corsair K100 RGB Optical.
+Of all the gaming keyboards available today, the best overall is, without a doubt, the Corsair K100 RGB Optical.
 Equipped with a red-green-blue backlight, a USB hookup, dedicated media controls, and a detachable wrist rest, the Corsair K100 is the favorite of computer gamers the world over for a reason.
 Its highly responsive optical switches and high-quality build are just two specs that help make it the best of the best.

 The Corsair K100 RGB Optical is quite large and comes with its fair share of software, meaning you’ll need to make room on both your physical and virtual desktop to get the most out of this mechanical keyboard.
-It’s also important to mention that the Corsair K100 is still functional as a standard keyboard for when you aren’t using it to game.
+It’s also important to mention that the Corsair K100 is still functional as a standard keyboard for when you aren’t using it to the game.
 Typing doesn’t feel weird or unnatural with this keyboard at all.
 All in all, it goes above and beyond the basics to deliver the best overall gaming keyboard on the market today.